Kitware/VTK/Filters/CellGrid/README.md

   ensure vectors are normal to each side of the parent cell.
 + HCurl – curl-based vector fields whose shape functions (defined for each 1-dimensional side) ensure continuity of the portion of any vector that is directed along the edge of a cell.
++ Bezier – Bernstein-Bézier basis functions, which span the same polynomials as HGrad of the same order but take control points rather than interpolated values as their degrees of freedom.
+They interpolate only at a cell's corners; in exchange they are non-negative and sum to one, so the function's values over a cell lie within the convex hull of its control values.
+Algorithms such as isocontouring use that bound to reject cells, or regions of cells, without evaluating the function there.

 Note that only 2-d and 3-d cell-shapes can have HDiv and HCurl [cell-attributes](https://vtk.org/doc/nightly/html/classvtkCellAttribute.html).